andikanadi99/andikanadi99.github.io/README.md

 ---

 ## Description
-Ascend helps you turn intentions into consistent progress by keeping your priorities visible and habits trackable.
+Ascento helps you turn intentions into consistent progress by keeping your priorities visible and habits trackable.
 With intuitive planning and gentle accountability, you’ll build momentum one day at a time.

 ---